Chart Color Schemes

 Infrastructure

-Waurn Ponds has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Waurn Ponds has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 17 projects that are expected to impact the area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
 Notable projects include Waurn Ponds Sporting Complex, Levande Highton Retirement Village, Armstrong Mount Duneed Estate, and Grovedale Village.
-The following list details those projects likely to be most relevant.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.